junxit/us-congress-code/title-43/chapter-12a/sec-617e.md

 ### Transfer of Functions

-Federal Power Commission terminated and functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42, The Public Health and Welfare.
+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42, The Public Health and Welfare.

+### Executive Documents

+### Transfer of Functions

 Executive and administrative functions of Federal Power Commission, with certain reservations, transferred to Chairman of Commission, with authority vested in him to authorize their performance by any officer, employee, or administrative unit under his jurisdiction, by Reorg.
 Plan No. 9 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3175, 64 Stat.
 1265, set out in the Appendix to Title 5, Government Organization and Employees.